genrnd/soc-aes-accel/README.md

 -------

-After running the `make` described in the previous section you will obtain `aes-accelerator.ko` in the current directory.
+After running the `make` described in the previous section you will obtain `aes-crypto-api-iface.ko` in the current directory.
 You may want to place it in `/usr/lib/modules/<kernel-version>/` on target machine and run `depmod` making the module load automatically once the kernel finds appropriate platform device.
 Or instead you can simply copy it to whatever directory on the target